Tara-Engine/Tara/MaterialDocs.md

 float Shadow(float diskRadius);
 float GetLightDepth(vec3 position);
 ```
 Shadow calculates the shadow multiplier for the current pixel.
 It can be directly multiplied with the result of calculating the lighting.
-It is not a boolean, but does contain values between 0.0 and 1.0, depending on the disk radius. (contains optimizations for when the radius is 0.0, in which case it is boolean 0.0 or 1.0).
+It is not a Boolean, but does contain values between 0.0 and 1.0, depending on the disk radius. (contains optimizations for when the radius is 0.0, in which case it is Boolean 0.0 or 1.0).
 If the current light is not a PointLight, SpotLight, or DirectionalLight, then 1.0 is returned.
 If the distance to the light is greater than its radius, then 1.0 is returned.

 GetLightDepth returns the stored depth for a specific position for the current light.
-This is normalized to be between 0.0 and 1.0, with 1.0 being equivilent to the light radius.
+This is normalized to be between 0.0 and 1.0, with 1.0 being equivalent to the light radius.
 If the current light is not a PointLight, SpotLight, or DirectionalLight, then 1.0 is returned.

 ## normals
 `#include <normals>`